 9. Pebble Beach

 Sharing the same spectacular ocean-side vista as Cypress Point, Pebble Beach is arguably even more stunning than its neighbor.
 It features some of the most memorable stretches and holes in world golf, including a 75-foot-high bluff over an ocean cove.
 Most recently, it hosted the 2019 iteration of the U.S. Open.
+Pebble Beach is one of the prettiest golf courses in the U.S.

 10. Fishers island